nazimboudeffa/maqnin-os/README.md

 clone the repo

-chmod+x install.sh
+chmod +x install.sh

-You're good to go
+You're good to go : sudo ./install.sh

 ## List of softwares and packages